Predicting Good Quantum Circuit Compilation Options: Discussion

 \begin{example} \autoref{fig:tree} shows a simplified illustration of a Decision Tree classifier for the scenario of determining good compilation options.
 Each node in such a Decision Tree corresponds to a decision depending on some of the features/characteristics of the circuit to be classified.
 A prediction follows a certain path from the root node according to the decisions at each node until a terminal node is reached---containing the predicted label/combination of compilation options.
-Using this classifier, for a circuit with $10$ qubits that has an entanglement ratio of $0.74$ and a liveness of $0.32$, \enquote{Combination~of~options~3} (highlighted in red) would be predicted as the best one.
-For some circuits, the resulting prediction might not be the correct classification label and, hence, they are misclassified based on the decision nodes and their thresholds.
-With an ensemble of $500$ different Decision Trees, the influence of each feature on these misclassification rates can be determined and, by that, determining the reduction of the gini impurity. \end{example}
+Using this classifier, for a circuit with $10$ qubits that has an entanglement ratio of $0.74$ and a liveness of $0.32$, \enquote{Combination~of~options~3} (highlighted in red) would be predicted as its classification label.
+For some circuits, the resulting prediction might not be the correct and best classification label and, hence, they are misclassified based on the decision nodes and their thresholds.
+With an ensemble of $100$ different Decision Trees, the influence of each feature on these misclassification rates can be determined and, by that, the reduction of the gini impurity. \end{example}

-The feature importance for the trained Random Forest classifier is summarized and denoted in decreasing order in \autoref{fig:feature_importances} with significant differences in the influence each features has.
-While $12$ out of $27$ features have a considerable influence on the trained model (all features up to the \emph{swap} gate count with a feature importance of $>1\%$), the remaining $15$ features are mostly negligible (with a feature importance of $\leq1\%$).
+The feature importance for the trained Random Forest classifier is summarized and denoted in decreasing order in \autoref{fig:feature_importances} with significant differences in the influence each feature has.
+While $14$ of the $31$ features have a considerable influence on the trained model (all features up to the \emph{ry} gate count with a feature importance of $\geq2.5\%$), the remaining $17$ features are mostly negligible (with a feature importance of $<2.5\%$).
 When focusing on the influential ones, the number of qubits feature is standing out with the highest importance.
 This is a strong testimony of the successful training of the underlying model and can be explained since no execution is possible at all if the device's number of qubits is smaller than needed.
 Furthermore, the rather complex features (such as those adapted from~\cite{supermarq}) are considerably more influential than most of the plain gate counts.
-This indicates, that those features characterize a quantum circuit better---with a few exemptions: the \emph{cx}, \emph{u3}, \emph{h}, \emph{cp}, and \emph{swap} gates.
+This indicates that those features characterize a quantum circuit better---with a few exemptions: the \emph{h}, \emph{cx}, \emph{cp}, \emph{cz}, \emph{cu1}, \emph{swap}, and \emph{ry} gates.